-The Tax to Reduce Overkill Listserv Lectures, or TROLL, will regulate listserv usage and charge a fee for excessive posting.
+The Tax and Regulation of Local Listservs, or TROLL, will aim to regulate listserv usage and charge a fee for excessive posting.
 Each person will be allowed to post 5 messages per month for free.
 After that, a 10 cent fee kicks in for each additional post.
 Cross-posting on multiple listservs will also be charged at the same rate.
 Moderators will be responsible for record keeping and submitting monthly totals to members.

 Surprisingly, moderators were supportive.
 “I find this to be a natural way to end discussions that go on forever, like our annual dog poop debate,” explained Joe Naples.
 “Since I’m not very confrontational, I can just let it play out without offending anyone.
 Last time I asked everyone to end a long debate, I was accused of limiting free speech.
 It really hurt.”